 The days have grown shorter.
 The air has turned a bit colder.
 The brilliant colors of fall have faded to the barrenness of winter.
 The year is nearly over.
 It’s somehow fitting that we encounter Christmas as one year fades and another one begins.
 In the bleakness of winter, we are reminded of God’s promises and rekindle hope for the pages yet to be written.
-For the next five Thursdays Lambchow will be looking at Christmas in a slightly different way.
-Each week will focus on the events of the Christmas story through five different lenses, five different words.
+This year’s Advent series will focus on the events of the Christmas story through five different lenses, five different words.
 Those words are declaration, incarnation, adoration, jubilation, and affirmation.

 The Christmas story unfolds in the Gospels of Matthew and Luke.
 In their retelling, we encounter three distinct times where God sent an angelic messenger to foretell or declare Christ’s birth.

 Luke records, “Now in the sixth month the angel Gabriel was sent from God to a city in Galilee called Nazareth, to a virgin engaged to a man whose name was Joseph, of the descendants of David; and the virgin’s name was Mary.
 And coming in, he said to her, “Greetings, favored one!
 The Lord is with you.”
 But she was very perplexed at this statement, and kept pondering what kind of salutation this was.
 The angel said to her, “Do not be afraid, Mary; for you have found favor with God.
 “And behold, you will conceive in your womb and bear a son, and you shall name Him Jesus.
 “He will be great and will be called the Son of the Most High; and the Lord God will give Him the throne of His father David; and He will reign over the house of Jacob forever, and His kingdom will have no end.””
 (Luke 1:26–33, NASB95)